atscaletech/libra-js/README.md

 # Libra Javascript SDK
-This is monorepo for Libra's Javascript SDK that can help developer easy to integrate web application with Libra payment in minutes.
+Libra's Javascript SDK that can help developer easy to integrate web application with Libra payment in minutes.

 ## Development